makersacademy/rps-challenge/README.md

 Notes on test coverage
 ----------------------

-Please ensure you have the following in your spec_helper.rb in order to have test coverage stats generated on your pull request:
+Please ensure you have the following **AT THE TOP** of your spec_helper.rb in order to have test coverage stats generated on your pull request:

 ```